 You can prepare it as early as two days in advance and cross it out of your to-do list early on.

-You can either bake the casserole ahead of time or prepare the mixtures (sweet potato and topping), refrigerate, and bake when ready.
-Here are a few things you need to remember:
+You can either bake the casserole ahead of time or prepare the mixture for baking later

 How To Store Sweet Potato Casserole